Tima-games/TextStats/README.md

 Simple CLI tool written in Go to analyze text.

-I made this project for learning and just for fun, so don't be too serious.
+I made this project for learning Go, Git, GitHub and just for fun, so don't be too serious.

 ## Features
 - Count lines